Connect with over 2,000 popular apps and software to improve productivity and automate workflowsSee all integrations

-Customer satisfaction surveys are a great way to gather this feedback.
+Customer satisfaction surveys are a great way to do this.
 The problem is the kind of information you get from basic surveys is limited—you need to take the time to think about what customer responses really mean and choose the right question types to maximize your data.

 When you Google the semantic differential scale, you’ll mostly find articles that read as if the writer ate a thesaurus for breakfast.
-If you collected all the five-dollar words you could fund an all-expenses paid trip to Hawaii (were it not for COVID-19).
+If you collected all the five-dollar words you could fund an all-expenses-paid trip to Hawaii.

 In the business world, this scale is used to ask people to rate an experience, product, idea or even a brand.
 It’s one of the most reliable ways to discover a person’s attitude towards, well, just about any topic you can think of.